General Terms and Conditions

 7.3.
 If a payment due by Customer does not occur on the due date, Customer shall be deemed in default without reminder and shall owe to Provider default interest of 5% plus damages (including all costs incurred by Provider in collecting any late payments such as attorneys’ fees and court costs).
 If Customer does not comply with Provider’s request to pay the overdue payment within 10 days, Provider may suspend the functions of the Certifaction® Solution and/or terminated the agreement with Customer.
 Any payments already made shall remain with Provider.

 7.4.
-For Users without a signed SaaS agreement, such as those using the Certifaction® Solution under a free plan, trial, or direct online purchase, pricing and payment terms are governed by the conditions presented at the time of account creation or checkout.
+For Users without a signed SaaS agreement (excluding Guest Users and Free Trial Users), such as those using the Certifaction® Solution under a direct online purchase plan, pricing and payment terms are governed by the conditions presented at the time of checkout.
 In such cases, payment is due per the selected billing cycle and the entirety of these T&Cs remains applicable.

 8. Representations | Warranties

 8.1.
-Certifaction represents and warrants to Customer that the use of the Certifaction® Solution in accordance with the terms of the SaaS agreement including these T&Cs does not infringe any third party intellectual property rights.
+Certifaction represents and warrants to Customer that the use of the Certifaction® Solution does not infringe any third party intellectual property rights.

 8.2.
 Customer acknowledges and agrees that, except as expressly set forth in these T&Cs or in the main part of the SaaS agreement, Provider does not make any further or other representations or warranties than those explicitly made in the aforementioned section.
 In particular, Customer herewith acknowledges that the Certifaction® Solution is provided on an “AS IS” and “as available” basis, without representations and warranties of any kind, either express or implied, including, without limitation, implied warranties of merchantability, non-infringement or fitness for a particular purpose.